.

 The Canadian 1965 models also had a different VIN then the American - an extra digit for the body style.
 Although 1965 Valiant illustrations show the "Valiant Signet" nameplates on the front fender behind the wheel opening, production models had them ahead and above the wheel opening.
 I own a 1965 Valiant Signet hardtop.

 For the first time, Chrysler Canada offered equivalents of both the U.S. Valiant (AV series) and Dart (AL series), marketing both cars as Valiants and offering all models through Plymouth and Dodge dealers.
-Unlike '63-'64, there was no mixing and matching of front clips, but there were still enough differences to make visiting Yanks scratch their heads in confusion.
-I have seen a '65 Canadian Valiant owners manual which covered (and showed) both versions.
+There was no mixing and matching of front clips, but there were still enough differences to make visiting Yanks scratch their heads in confusion.
+I have seen a 1965 Canadian Valiant owners manual which covered (and showed) both versions.

-The AL was an ex-Dart (111" wheelbase - Dart with a Valiant front clip); the AV was the US Valiant and Barracuda (106"), but wagons are a special case.
+The AL was a 111" wheelbase Dodge Dart with a Plymouth Valiant front clip); the AV was the Plymouth Valiant and Barracuda (106"), but wagons are a special case.
 The Canadian Valiant 100 equalled the US Valiant V-100, and the Canadian Valiant 200 equalled the US Dart 170.
 Finally, the Canadian Valiant Custom 100 was similar to the US Valiant V-200, and the Custom 200 was similar to the US Dart 270.

 1965 Valiant 100: